cubexxbro/poti/README.md

 poti is a high-performance, lightweight network intelligence and tactical edge auditing framework engineered entirely in Go.
 Designed for decentralized security operations, poti cuts out external third-party registry dependencies during perimeter scans by utilizing live mathematical target generation directly from your local shell.

-Starting with `v0.8.5`, the architecture introduces an advanced hardware-level radio spectrum profiling and automated tool discovery layer, seamlessly navigating host operating system environments to locate underlying wireless control binaries.
+Starting with `v0.8.5`, the architecture introduces an advanced hardware-level radio spectrum profiling and automated tool discovery layer, sequentially scanning the entire primary root partition to locate underlying wireless control binaries.

 ---

-## 📥 Instant Deployment (No Compilation Required)
+## 📥 Instant Deployment & Quick Start (No Compilation Required)

-Starting with v0.8.5, pre-compiled binaries are dynamically attached to each release.
+Starting with v0.8.5, pre-compiled production binaries are dynamically attached to each release.
 You **do not need to install Go or compile anything manually**.

-Follow these steps to run `poti` instantly:
+### For Windows Users (Instant Execution):
+1. Download `poti-v0.8.5-windows-x86_64.exe` from the Release Assets.
+2. **Drag and drop** the `.exe` file into your CMD or PowerShell window and press **Enter** (or simply double-click it directly) to initialize the radar instantly.

 ### For macOS & Linux Users:
-1. Download the executable matching your architecture from the **Releases** assets section.
+1. Download the executable matching your hardware architecture from the Release Assets.
-2. Open your terminal, type `chmod +x ` (**make sure to add a trailing space**).
+2. Open your local terminal, type `chmod +x ` (**make sure to add a trailing space after +x**).
 3. **Drag and drop** the downloaded binary file directly from your file manager into the terminal window, then hit **Enter** to authorize execution permissions.
-4. From now on, simply **drag the file into any terminal window and press Enter** to launch the radar engine instantly.
+4. From now on, simply **drag the file into any terminal window and press Enter** to launch the framework instantly.

-### For Windows Users:
-1. Download `poti-v0.8.5-windows-x86_64.exe`.
-2. Drag and drop the `.exe` file into your CMD or PowerShell window and press **Enter** (or double-click it directly).

 ---